PolyhedralDev/TerraWiki/pages/tutorials/Quick-Start-Guide.md

 Here we will be replacing the server's default world with new world configured through the Bukkit config to use Terra as the new generator.

 We will be replacing the default `world` folder, so **ensure that you have made a backup before making any destructive changes**!

-We do not recommend changing the generator of an *pre-existing world*, as this will produce broken chunk borders between old and new terrain.
+We do not recommend changing the generator of an *existing world*, as this will produce broken chunk borders between old and new terrain.

 >If you would like to use a world manager like Multiverse Core to create a world instead of manually setting it as